-Recycling anything costs money and energy, but re-using it for it's original intended purpose is the most eco-friendly way.
+Recycling anything costs money and energy, but re-using an item for it's original intended purpose is the most eco-friendly way.
 This re-use step generates the money (by customer purchases) needed to pay for the labor and transportation costs to recycle the rest.

-"The rest" that cannot bounce well enough then get properly recycled though our partnerships with non-profit organizations and manufacturers who can put the material to good use.
-By sending these balls to non-profit organizations, our business and the donating clubs can recoup the cost to ship them through normal charitable tax deductions.
+"The rest" that no longer bounce well enough then get properly recycled though our partnerships with non-profit organizations and manufacturers who can put the material to good use.
+By sending these balls to non-profit organizations, the processing facilities and the donating clubs can recoup some of the cost to ship them through normal charitable tax deductions.

-Its a crucial relationship, we cant do it without the teamwork of all parties - the clubs, the non-profits, and the customers.
+Its a crucial relationship, it doesnt work without the team participation of all parties - the clubs, the non-profits, and the customers.

 And this enables us to keep as many balls as possible out of the landfill – that is our ultimate goal for the love of the game and creation.